-(4)(b)1.
-For licensed specialty contractors or alarm system contractors, of the 14 7 classroom hours of continuing education required, at least 7 hours 1 hour must be on technical subjects, 1 hour on workers' compensation, 1 hour on workplace safety, 1 hour on business practices, and 2 hours on false alarm prevention.

-(4)(b)2.
-For licensed electrical contractors, of the minimum 11 classroom hours of continuing education required, at least 7 hours 1 hour must be on technical subjects, 1 hour on workers' compensation, 1 hour on workplace safety, and 1 hour on business practices for alarm system contractors and electrical contractors engaged in alarm system contracting.
-Electrical contractors engaged in alarm system contracting must also complete 2 hours on false alarm prevention.
+- classroom hours of at least 50 minutes each of continuing education courses during each biennium since the issuance or renewal of the certificate or registration.
+The board shall by rule establish criteria for the - 4 approval of continuing education courses and providers and may by rule establish criteria for accepting - 5 alternative non-classroom continuing education on an hour-for-hour basis. - 6 (4)(b)1.
+For licensed specialty contractors or alarm system contractors, of the 44 7 classroom hours of 7 continuing education required, at least 7 hours 1 hour must be on technical subjects, 1 hour on workers' 8 compensation, 1 hour on workplace safety, 1 hour on business practices, and 2 hours on false alarm 9 prevention. - 10 (4)(b)2.
+For licensed electrical contractors, of the minimum 11 classroom hours of continuing education - required, at least 7 hours 1 hour must be on technical subjects, 1 hour on workers' compensation, 1 hour on workplace safety, and 1 hour on business practices for alarm system contractors and electrical contractors engaged in alarm system contracting.
+Electrical contractors engaged in alarm system - 14 contracting must also complete 2 hours on false alarm prevention.
+15

-F.S 489.518 Alarm system agents.
+16 F.S 489.518 Alarm system agents.17

-Section 69.
+18 Section 69.
 Paragraph (b) of subsection (1) of section 489.518, Florida Statutes, is amended to read:

-(1) A licensed electrical or alarm system contractor may not employ a person to perform the duties of a burglar alarm system agent unless the person:
+(1) A licensed electrical or alarm system contractor may not employ a person to perform the duties of aburglar alarm system agent unless the person:

-(1)(b) Has successfully completed a minimum of 14 hours of training within 90 days after employment, to include basic alarm system electronics in addition to related training including CCTV and access control training, with at least 2 hours of training in the prevention of false alarms.
-Such training shall be from a board-approved provider, and the employee or applicant for employment shall provide proof of successful completion to the licensed employer.
-The board shall by rule establish criteria for the approval of training courses and providers and may by rule establish criteria for accepting alternative non-classroom education on an hour-for-hour basis.
-The board shall approve providers that conduct training in other than the English language.
-The board shall establish a fee for the approval of training providers or courses, not to exceed \$60.
+21 (1)(b) Has successfully completed a minimum of 14 hours of training within 90 days after employment, to 22 include basic alarm system electronics in addition to related training including CCTV and access control 23 training, with at least 2 hours of training in the prevention of false alarms.
+Such training shall be from a 24 board-approved provider, and the employee or applicant for employment shall provide proof of successful 25 completion to the licensed employer.
+The board shall by rule establish criteria for the approval of training 26 courses and providers and may by rule establish criteria for accepting alternative non-classroom 27 education on an hour-for-hour basis.
+The board shall approve providers that conduct training in other than 28 the English language.
+The board shall establish a fee for the approval of training providers or courses, not 29 to exceed \$60.
+Qualified employers may conduct training classes for their employees, with board 30 approval.
 Qualified employers may conduct training classes for their employees, with board approval.